About the Authors

 Phil Harvey was educated at Harvard, where he earned a degree in Slavic languages and literature in 1961.
 He also has a master’s degree in public health from the University of North Carolina.
 He lives with his wife, Harriet Lesser, in Cabin John, Maryland, outside Washington, D.C.

-Her writing has been published in the New York Times, the Los Angeles Times, and the Huffington Post, among other venues, and she has appeared frequently on radio and TV to discuss economic and social issues.
+Her writing has been published in the New York Daily News, the Los Angeles Times, and the Huffington Post, among other venues, and she has appeared frequently on radio and TV to discuss economic and social issues.
 She holds an undergraduate degree in American Studies from George Mason University and a Master’s degree in Management from the University of Maryland.
 She lives in California on her sailboat.